 Can You Put Wine In the Freezer?

 Yes, you can put wine in the freezer.
 Freezers are dark, so they minimize the effects of light on wine.
 That’s one benefit, at least.
 But should you really put wine in the freezer?
 Sometimes, with some caveats.
 Let’s take a look at some common questions around the topic and clear some things up.
+Freezing will also slow the ability to recover from bottle shock in wine, so be sure to store it for sufficient time.

 Is Wine Ruined If It Freezes?

 Freezing wine does generally not ruin it.
 There are many stories of intrepid wine lovers just like you who, having accidentally frozen their wine, unfreeze it and enjoy it.
 It will not become entirely unpalatable.
 Its flavor profile may change slightly, but if the bottle or cork hasn’t broken and the wine hasn’t become oxidized, it shouldn’t be a huge deal.
 If the cork has been pushed out of the bottle or the bottle broken—and the wine left in the freezer for weeks or months—it’s probably wise to consider it ruined.
+Unfortunately, freezing wine won't change the number of calories in a bottle of wine.

 Can You Drink Frozen Wine?